 Sometimes we hear reports from customers about a totally normal connection and signal strength that suddenly drops out of nowhere for short bursts of time.
 This is when we ask about the environment and try to see if we can pin the issue on frequency interference which is a fancy way of saying “your microwave makes a mean burrito, but it’s killing your signal.”
 Ordinary household items like microwaves, cordless phones, wireless speakers, fluorescent lights, baby monitors, and garage door openers can have a big impact on your experience.
 This is because these types of gadgets often operate on a 2.4Ghz spectrum.

 Those numbers and letters sound familiar, right?
 Your ALLO GigaCenter™ router operates on the same frequency with the 2.4Ghz network.
 Good news though, your router also comes with a 5Ghz network, which helps newer, compatible devices skip the burrito bailout.
+Our ALLO Blast Router includes 6 antennas with improved features to help minimize these Wi-Fi haters.
+The Blast comes standard with 2.4G- 2×2 streams, 5G- 4×4 streams, and has 4 Gigabit Ethernet ports to skip right over any wireless dilemmas.
 If your router seems unnecessarily close to any of these household items, let us know, we can help.
 Additionally, you might consider doing a little detective work when you’re in the market for new gadgets.
 Some baby monitors operate on a 900MHz frequency and newer cordless phone systems may use a 1.9Ghz frequency.

 The distance your wireless devices travel from the location of your router will also have an impact.
 We believe our router and its dual networks provide an exceptional signal and range capacity in average-sized homes but throw in a few environmental issues, a baby monitor, and several hundred extra square feet, and you might have a problem.
 We have a solution for larger homes too, it’s called the ALLO Wi-Fi Extender and it essentially doubles the power and reach of your existing router.
 You can read all about it here and give our team a shout if you’re interested in adding it to your service.

-Although our fiber optic network and equipment is pushing out some of the fastest available internet speeds on the planet, there are a variety of factors that could encroach on your otherwise flawless fiber experience.
-Many tech aficionados will tell you, the best way to cover your wireless bases is to ensure your router is 802.11AC capable with dual band frequency (2.4 and 5Ghz) and it’s no coincidence that our included router follows suit.
+Although our fiber-optic network and equipment are pushing out some of the fastest available internet speeds on the planet, there are a variety of factors that could encroach on your otherwise flawless fiber experience.
+Many tech aficionados will tell you, the best way to cover your wireless bases is to ensure your router is 802.11AC capable with dual-band frequency (2.4 and 5Ghz) and it’s no coincidence that our included router follows suit.
 As technology advances, devices will be better able to keep up with our fiber speed, but for now, we’ll keep focusing on the future to make sure we’re ahead of the curve.